veeranjaneyulu12345/Bharath-Internship/README.md

    notebooks: Jupyter notebooks used for data exploration, model development, and evaluation.
    src: Python source code for building and training the machine learning model.
    models: Saved models and model artifacts.

+Movie Recommendation Project

+Overview
+Welcome to the Movie Recommendation Project!
+This project is designed to provide personalized movie recommendations using collaborative filtering techniques.
+Collaborative filtering is a popular method in recommendation systems that leverages user behavior and preferences to suggest items.

+Project Structure

+data: Contains the dataset used for training and testing the recommendation system.
+notebooks: Jupyter notebooks used for data exploration, model development, and evaluation.
+src: Python source code for building and training the recommendation system.
+models: Saved models and model artifacts.